-Operating expenses for BESI cover salaries and benefits, consulting services, legal services, promotion and marketing costs.
-These are forecast to be favourable by \$14K.
+Operating expenses for BESI cover salaries and benefits, consulting services, legal services, promotion, and marketing costs.
+These are forecast to be unfavourable by \$44K.

-Overall net income after tax is forecast to have a positive variance of \$36K.
-Unfavourable variances in the Electrical Vehicle Charging Stations, Water Billing, Suite Metering and Control Room Services are offset by favourable variances in the other divisions.
+Overall net income after tax is forecast to have a positive variance of \$10K.
+Unfavourable variances in the Electrical Vehicle Charging Stations and Suite Metering are offset by favourable variances in the other divisions.